2,6-Dimethoxyamphetamine

 2,6-Dimethoxyamphetamine (2,6-DMA), also known as DMA-5, is a drug of the phenethylamine and amphetamine families.
 It is one of the positional isomers of dimethoxyamphetamine.

+The drug has not been tested in humans and its effects in humans are unknown.

-The drug showed very low affinity for serotonin receptors in rat stomach fundus strips (A_{2} = 8,130 nM).
+2,6-DMA showed very low affinity for serotonin receptors in rat stomach fundus strips (A_{2} = 8,130 nM).
 In a subsequent study, it showed no affinity for the serotonin 5-HT_{2A} or 5-HT_{2C} receptors (K_{i} = >10,000 nM).
 2,6-DMA only partially substituted for DOM in rodent drug discrimination tests, with a maximum responding of 41% and behavioral disruption at higher doses.
 It did not substitute for dextroamphetamine in these tests.

-The drug has not been tested in humans and its effects in humans are unknown.
+The chemical synthesis of 2,6-DMA has been described.

 2,6-DMA was first described in the scientific literature by Alexander Shulgin by 1969.
 At that time, he had not yet synthesized it and did not report its effects.
 2,6-DMA is a positional isomer of 2,5-dimethoxyamphetamine (2,5-DMA) and hence is a Schedule I controlled substance in the United States.